omnistrate/ctl/mkdocs/docs/omnistrate-ctl_instance_list.md

 ### Synopsis

 This command helps you list instance deployments for your services.
-You can filter for specific instances by using the filters flag.
+You can filter for specific instances by using the filter flag.

 ```
 omnistrate-ctl instance list [flags]